 A rugged, stay-at-home defenseman who fought his way from undrafted free agent to over 100 NHL games through sheer physical will.

-Mathieu Roy's hockey story is one of defiance.
-Never selected in an NHL draft, the Quebec-born defenseman built his reputation on fearlessness and a willingness to engage physically.
-He signed his first contract with the Columbus Blue Jackets in 2005, and his straightforward, punishing style eventually earned him a full-time NHL role.
-Roy was not an offensive contributor; his value was measured in blocked shots, hard checks, and the space he cleared in front of his own net.
-His journey included stops with the Edmonton Oilers, Tampa Bay Lightning, and Florida Panthers, often filling the role of a sixth or seventh defenseman who could be relied upon to bring a consistent edge.
-His career stands as a blueprint for how determination and a specific, tough-minded skill set can forge an NHL path where one wasn't readily given.
+Mathieu Roy signed his first NHL contract with the Columbus Blue Jackets in 2005, despite never being selected in an NHL draft.
+The Quebec-born defenseman built his reputation on fearlessness and physical engagement.
+His punishing style earned him a full-time NHL role.
+Roy measured his value in blocked shots, hard checks, and space cleared in front of his own net.
+He played for the Edmonton Oilers, Tampa Bay Lightning, and Florida Panthers, often filling a sixth or seventh defenseman role.
+His career shows how determination and a tough-minded skill set can forge an NHL path where one wasn't readily given.

 1981–1996